hmenke/context-examples/GUIDE.md

 Even though you read the words “beta” and “experimental” in many places, the versions provided can be considered production quality because Pragma ADE relies on these versions for commercial purposes.
-If you have a deadline coming up I would recommend not updating ConTeXt until you have finished your work, because some mechanism are moving targets anyway.
+If you have a deadline coming up, I would recommend not updating ConTeXt until you have finished your work, because some mechanisms are moving targets anyway.

 [list]: https://mailman.ntg.nl/mailman/listinfo/ntg-context